-For more details please refer to the Security Target [6] and [8], chapter 7.
+For more details please refer to the Security Target [6], chapter 7.

-The assets to be protected by the TOE are defined in the Security Target [6] and [8], chapter 3.1.1.
+The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.1.1.
 Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
-This is outlined in the Security Target [6] and [8], chapter 3.2 to 3.4.
+This is outlined in the Security Target [6], chapter 3.